celine-14/first-portfolio/README.md

     - The footer includes link to the relevant social media sites for Voces Creo.
 The links will open to a new tab to allow easy navigation for the user.
     - The footer is essential for the user as it encourages them to stay connected via social media.

+-__Events__

+    - This section will allow user to keep updated on upcoming events and concerts organised by the choir.
+Each event includes the date, time, location and theme of the concert for the user.
+    - The events include external links for the user to purchase tickets outside of the choir's website